psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

 ![images](../pictures/3_kube-apiserver_5.PNG)

-In the above image, we can see that control 1.2.19.
+In the above image, we can see that control 1.2.19 highlights this issue.
 Now let's see this control in detail.
 Open /var/www/html/index.html in VIM editor and search for these controls.

 ```bash
 root@controlplane$ vim /var/www/html/index.html